 To read our unifying principles, click here.

 We are also excited to announce the launch of our National Working Groups.
 We hope you’ll join us!
 Click here to learn more.

 Train for Activism

-Cat Zavis, executive director of the NSP, provides a training for spiritual activists.
-Being a spiritual activist means working to create a loving, just, and sustainable world through spiritual, psychological, intellectual, sustainable, caring, and visionary means.
+Cat Zavis, executive director of the NSP, provides training for spiritual activists.
+Being a spiritual activist means creating a loving, just, and sustainable world through spiritual, psychological, intellectual, sustainable, caring, and visionary means.
 Our activists practice empathy in word and deed as a way to build beloved communities and transform consciousness.
 557 people have already taken this training and are using the skills learned to help transform our world.

 In our training, you will be in a positive environment in which your desire for a caring, just, and sustainable world will be embraced and encouraged.
 And you will be given the tools you need to bring that vision into the world through concrete proposals and programs that can create lasting systemic change.
 In turn, we ask you to become an activist both during and after the training to help build a spiritually progressive social change movement.
 You will be given the support you need to start a local chapter of the NSP or to share the ideas you have learned with existing social change organizations so we can together be more effective in our efforts to build a caring and just world.
 To learn more about the training, click here.